astropy/astropy-workshop/00-Install_and_Setup/README.md

 [installation check file](https://github.com/astropy/astropy-workshop/blob/main/00-Install_and_Setup/).
 These packages are the ones we use to verify that the notebooks are working as expected.

-These instructions describe setup using `git` and `Miniconda`.
+These instructions describe setup using `git` and `Miniforge`.
 It is not strictly necessary to use either of these.
 See the section
 [Alternate Installation Methods](#alternate-installation-methods) at the end of this document.